Accumulating vs Distributing ETFs — Which Is Better for Polish Investors?

 An accumulating ETF automatically reinvests all dividends received from the underlying stocks back into the fund.
 The dividend income is reflected in a higher share price rather than a cash payout.

-- The ETF collects those dividends
+- The ETF fund manager collects all those dividend payments

 - The fund manager uses the dividends to buy more shares of the underlying stocks

-- The ETF's Net Asset Value (NAV) increases
+- The ETF's Net Asset Value (NAV) increases proportionally

 - You receive nothing in cash — your wealth grows through price appreciation